-In November 2021, Pacira BioSciences, Inc., or Pacira BioSciences, completed its acquisition of Flexion Therapeutics, Inc., or Flexion, which included Flexion's global rights to develop and commercialize XEN402, a Nav1.7 inhibitor also known as funapide.
+In November 2021, Pacira BioSciences, Inc. completed its acquisition of Flexion Therapeutics, Inc., or Flexion, which included Flexion's global rights to develop and commercialize XEN402, a Nav1.7 inhibitor also known as funapide.
 XEN402 has been formulated for extended release from a thermosensitive hydrogel and is now known as PCRX301 (previously FX301).
 A Phase 1b proof-of-concept trial is underway evaluating the safety and tolerability of PCRX301 administered as a single-dose, popliteal fossa block in patients undergoing bunionectomy.
 Pursuant to the terms of the agreement, we have the potential to receive certain clinical, regulatory, and commercial milestone payments, as well as future sales royalties.

 We have funded our operations primarily through the sale of equity securities, funding received from our licensees and collaborators, and debt financing.
-For the three months ended March 31, 2022 and 2021, we recognized revenue of \$8.8 million and \$4.4 million, respectively, in connection with our agreements with Neurocrine Biosciences and Pacira BioSciences.
-We had a net loss of \$19.7 million for the three months ended March 31, 2022 and an accumulated deficit of \$377.0 million as of March 31, 2022, from expenses incurred in connection with our research and development programs and from general and administrative costs associated with our operations.
+For the six months ended June 30, 2022 and 2021, we recognized revenue of \$9.3 million and \$6.6 million, respectively, in connection with our agreements with Neurocrine Biosciences and Pacira BioSciences.
+We had a net loss of \$50.8 million for the six months ended June 30, 2022 and an accumulated deficit of \$408.2 million as of June 30, 2022, from expenses incurred in connection with our research and development programs and from general and administrative costs associated with our operations.

-We do not generate any revenue or royalty revenue from product sales, and do not otherwise anticipate generating revenue from product sales for the foreseeable future, if ever.
+We do not expect to generate revenue from product sales unless and until we successfully complete development and obtain regulatory approval for a product candidate, which we expect will take a number of years, if ever, and the outcome of which is subject to significant uncertainty.
 We expect that our revenue in the near term will be substantially dependent on our collaboration agreements.
 Given the uncertain nature of clinical development of our current and future product candidates and the commercialization of current and future products, we cannot predict when or whether we will receive further milestone payments under our current or future collaboration agreements or whether we will be able to report either revenue or net income in future years.
+As a result, we will need substantial additional funding to support our continuing operations and pursue our growth strategy.
+Until such time as we can generate significant revenue from product sales, if ever, we expect to finance our cash needs through a combination of equity offerings, debt financings or collaborations.